wazuh/wazuh-documentation/source/deployment-options/docker/wazuh-container.rst

 +-----------+-----------------------------+

 .. note::

-  Configuration is not dynamically reloaded, so it is necessary to restart the stack after changing the configuration of a component.
+   Docker doesn’t reload the configuration dynamically.
+You need to restart the stack after changing the configuration of a component.